eliasg1025/restaurants/README.md

-# PaComer
+# Restaurants API

-PaComer is an app for find, book and schedule a meal in your favorite restaurant.
+Restaurants is an app for find, book and schedule a meal in your favorite restaurant.